Outreach Monks

 The result is a technically strong website with very few natural link opportunities.
 Product pages convert visitors.
 They rarely attract editorial backlinks because there is nothing for a publisher to reference.

-The programs that build sustainable authority in tech separate these two goals deliberately:
+The programmes that build sustainable authority in tech separate these two goals deliberately through a clear technical content marketing strategy:

 • Revenue-driving pages: product pages, pricing pages, comparison pages, solution pages